Notes: All timings are represented in 12-hour notation in local time of Ulan Bator, Mongolia with DST adjustment (if applicable).

 The green curve with the red central line represents the central line of the solar eclipse.
 Total solar eclipse can be observed from all points inside this curve which is also known as path of totality.
 Any location outside this curve would experience only partial eclipse.

-at the top of the page, the current location can be changed.
+change at the top of the page, the current location can be changed.